ibm-cloud-docs/cis/about-managed-rules.md

 |CIS managed ruleset | This ruleset provides fast and effective protection for all of your applications.
 The ruleset is updated frequently to cover new vulnerabilities and reduce false positives. |`efb7b8c949ac4650a09736fc376e9aee` |
 |OWASP core ruleset |The Open Web Application Security Project, or OWASP ModSecurity Core Rule Set.
 CIS routinely monitors for updates from OWASP from the official code repository.|`4814384a9e5d4991b9815dcfc25d2f1f` |
 |Exposed credentials check | Deploy an automated credentials check on your end-user authentication endpoints.
 For any credential pair, the CIS WAF performs a lookup against a public database of stolen credentials.|`c2e184081120413c86c3ab7e14069605` |
-{: caption="Table 1.
-Available rulesets and Ruleset IDs" caption-side="bottom"}
+{: caption="Available rulesets and Ruleset IDs" caption-side="bottom"}